This week I’m thinking about labels.

 I got up and left the computer.
 With my partner, I was able to calm down enough to find language, and talk about it, which helped.
 Then I ate a big meal.
 Then I took some music into a quiet part of the house where I wouldn’t be disturbed and danced.

 When I went back for my second shift, I looked again, and this time I saw.
 I knew what my mistake was.
 It all made sense.
 I see where I punched in, ran out of work, punched out again.
 It’s rational, it’s real, it’s verifiable.
 I’m not crazy.
 It’s all okay.
 I know what to do to fix it, but it’s 10:30 in the morning of the next day now and I still haven’t done so.
 I will.
 I know I can.
 But first I wanted to write this and go swimming.
 I feel a little like I got run over by a truck yesterday, and I still need some recovery time.

 This is an experience of PTSD behind the label.
-What I’m trying to do with this week’s blog is remind myself and everyone else that labels are cold, dead things that convey intellectual ideas and information.
+What I’m trying to do with this week’s post is remind myself and everyone else that labels are cold, dead things that convey intellectual ideas and information.
 They can be useful, but they’re limited.
 Behind every label we use, apply or accept, there’s human experience and feelings, and they’re real, visceral, passionate, complex and sometimes painful, even though they may be invisible to an outside eye.

 I know PTSD is only a small part of who I am, a mere fraction, a little hairline crack.
 It’s there.
 I’ll own it, but I don’t have to allow it to limit me.

 But I still believe I can’t do math.

 All content on this site ©2017